kasilakeconsulting/microcontrollers/README.md

 Project 3: Display tempurature and humidity on LCD panel

-This project was purposely made more complex into order to learn API communications with another device (in this case the Raspberry PI 400).
+This project was purposely made more complex in order to learn API communications with another device (in this case the Raspberry PI 400).